-rhythmic

-gymnasts

-include rope,
+rhythmic gymnasts include rope,

-increase brain sensitivity for the hormones serotonin and norepinephrine, which relieve feelings of depression.
+<<[Excercise] produces changes in the parts of the brain that regulate stress and anxiety.
+It can also increase brain sensitivity for the hormones serotonin and norepinephrine, which relieve feelings of depression.
 [It] can increase the production of endorphins, which are known to help produce positive feelings and reduce the perception of pain.>> www.healthline. com/nutrition/ 10-benefits-ofexercise